 Xiaotian Chen, GM of IoT business, China Unicom, said: “We expect to have over 100 million NB-IoT connections on our network by 2020.
 By embracing multiple technologies for both traditional and low-power devices, we give our customers – regardless of their industry – the flexibility to choose what fits their specific business needs.“

 The benefit of NB-IoT is it’s so inexpensive to roll out devices on it and the data consumption is so low, so it lets service providers and customers think about how to monetise the IoT differently, thinking not about data costs, but business outcomes and transactions.
 That is a real shift in how service providers can think about NB-IoT as they scale, and it puts them more in direct partnership with customers. – Theresa Bui, IoT cloud strategy platform director of the company

 The refined Control Centre product of NB-IoT provides several benefits for business enthusiasts.
-For one, multiple-mode management of connectivity across IoT devices that further enables them to provide customizable 4G service packages as per business requirements.
-Secondly, ability to ‘combine automation capabilities with real-time visibility and insight across vast IoT estates, letting users manage large-scale deployments at minimal cost.’
+For one, multiple-mode connectivity management across IoT devices further enables them to provide customizable 4G service packages per business requirements.
+Secondly, the ability to ‘combine automation capabilities with real-time visibility and insight across vast IoT estates, letting users manage large-scale deployments at minimal cost.’

 Cisco also announced IBN portfolio recently, which will add significant value for automating IoT deployments, according to Bui.

 Our IBN solution set helps companies quickly deploy IoT devices out into the field.
 That, to me, is job number one – to make sure you can scale devices very quickly, wherever and whenever you need them. – Bui